IsaacACasanova/IsaacACasanova.github.io/_posts/2022-09-20-dealing-with-uncertainty.markdown

 - Limiting exposure to social media.
 - Working out regularly.
 Hate the gym?
 Do a 30-minute walk, once a day.
 - Feeling down?
 Reach out for help.
-I used [Modern Health](https://modernhealth.com/), but there are also services like [BetterHelp](https://www.betterhelp.com/) that can help as well.
+I used [Modern Health](https://modernhealth.com/), but there are also services like [BetterHelp](https://www.betterhelp.com/) out there.

 Don't feel bad or feel like you shouldn't tend to yourself.
 A lot of the anxiety that uncertainty brings also stems from the fact that we usually neglect ourselves during times like these.
 We become too preoccupied trying to steady the ship, and as a result forget to take care of ourselves.
 Make sure you're okay before trying to fix everything around you.